lydializhenzhenemory/cs370/README.md

 ## Back4App
 ### Create account
-Navigate to Back4App, create and account and a project.
+Navigate to [Back4App](https://www.back4app.com/), create and account and a project.
 ### Fork the backend code on github
 Back4app will try to host the code directly from a github repo which you need to own so you will need to fork a version of the backend.
 ### Create new backend container for that forked project
 Make sure the Docker file is present then select the repo in project, Back4App should take care of the rest.
 To use the new backend in the frontend, you will need to replace the current backend url with the one provided by Back4App
+### Setting up Enviornmental Variables
+These help keep secrets (like API keys) hidden from the end user.
+You will need to enter your OPENAI_API_KEY, and database information like HOST, PORT, DATABASE, USER, and PASSWORD.
+You can either use these names or edit the Docker file.

 ## AWS
 - use with